SummaryRead the full fact sheet

-- Some of the chemicals in cigarettes can pass from the mother to the baby through breastmilk.
+- Nicotine and some other chemicals in cigarette smoke can pass from you to your baby through your breastmilk.

-- Women who smoke are less likely to breastfeed and are more likely to wean their child earlier than mothers who do not smoke.
+Women who smoke are less likely to breastfeed and are more likely to wean their children earlier than mothers who do not smoke.

-Smoking during pregnancy can cause problems for the child in later life
+Smoking during pregnancy can cause problems for your child in later life

-Smoking during pregnancy can impair a child’s health for years to come.
+Smoking during pregnancy can impair your child’s health for years to come.
 Health effects may include:

 - higher risk of asthma